Real equiangular lines in dimension 18 and the Jacobi identity for complementary subgraphs: Introduction

 We obtain Theorem~\ref{thm:main} by studying the \emph{Seidel matrices} that correspond to systems of equiangular lines as follows.
 Suppose $\{ \mathbf{v}_1,\dots, \mathbf{v}_{n} \}$ is a set of unit spanning vectors for an equiangular line system of cardinality $n$ in $\mathbb R^{d}$ with $n > d$.
 For all $i \ne j$, the inner product of $\mathbf v_i$ and $\mathbf v_j$ is equal to $\pm \alpha$ for some $\alpha \in (0,1)$.
 The \textbf{Seidel matrix} $S$ corresponding to this line system is defined as $S = (G-I)/\alpha$ where $G$ is the Gram matrix for the set of vectors $\{ \mathbf{v}_1,\dots, \mathbf{v}_{n} \}$.

 We begin by enumerating all possible polynomials that could be the characteristic polynomial $\operatorname{Char}_S(x) \coloneqq \det(xI-S)$ of a Seidel matrix that corresponds to a system of $60$ equiangular lines in $\mathbb R^{18}$.
 We then apply the techniques developed in \cite{GSY21, GSYdim1718} to rule out the existence of Seidel matrices whose characteristic polynomial is equal to any of the candidate characteristic polynomials enumerated above.
 However, these techniques are not quite strong enough to prove Theorem~\ref{thm:main} - one last candidate characteristic polynomial $(x+5)^{42} (x-11)^{15} (x-15)^3$ remained resilient to all known methods of establishing the nonexistence of a corresponding Seidel matrix.
-Thus, the novelty in this paper is to apply what we refer to as the \emph{De~Caen-Jacobi} identity from \cite{decaen} to develop a method to rule out this one last possibility.
+Thus, the novelty in this paper is to apply the \emph{Jacobi identity} from \cite{decaen} to develop a method to rule out this one last possibility.

 As shown in \cite{GG18}, the existence of a Seidel matrix with characteristic polynomial equal to $(x+5)^{42} (x-11)^{15} (x-15)^3$ is equivalent to the existence of a (regular) graph with characteristic polynomial $(x-22)(x-2)^{42} (x+6)^{15} (x+8)^2$.
 In a spectral sense, such a graph is rather close to being strongly regular.
 It tends to be notoriously difficult to establish nonexistence results for strongly regular graphs.
 One can observe that the earlier improvements to the upper bounds for $N(17)$, $N(19)$, and $N(20)$ relied on elaborate nonexistence results for certain strongly regular graphs~\cite{Azarija75, Azarija95, srg49}.